-Risk of Mastiff Adoption
+Risk Of Mastiff Adoption

 These would leave a lot of physical and psychological scars on the poor dog.
 They may or may not recover from these and you are only left with remorse and pity for the poor canine.

 For these reasons, adoption from a foster or rescue operation is generally a better option as compared to a general shelter.

 There will not be much in terms of documentation for either a foster or rescue dog or a sheltered dog.
-You will also not be able to establish genetic health or pedigree of this dog.
+You will also not be able to establish the genetic health or pedigree of this dog.

-Benefits of Mastiff Adoption
+Benefits Of Mastiff Adoption

 The cost is the biggest advantage.
-It will be negligible (as compared to purchasing one) or even cost you nothing in certain instances, if you are taking it from an individual who cannot keep him for whatever reason.
+It will be negligible (as compared to purchasing one) or even cost you nothing in certain instances if you are taking it from an individual who cannot keep him for whatever reason.

-There will be a donation required if the dog is being adopted from a rescue operation or a small fee if it is coming from a shelter, which is reflective of their basic cost spent on the dog.
+There will be a donation required if the dog is being adopted from a rescue operation or a small fee if it is coming from a shelter, which is reflective of the basic cost spent on the dog.

 It is an act of kindness above all and makes you feel great about yourself.
 You have practically given a mastiff a second chance at life, by bringing him home.

 It is not the best of ideas to buy your pet pup from a pet store, primarily due to the fact that they (directly or indirectly) support consistent devaluation and degrading standards of the Mastiff breed.

 This results in pets with no or questioned pedigree.
-These stores will also not be able to give you accurate and up to date information on the health of the puppies, and the quality will be found lacking.
+These stores will also not be able to give you accurate and up-to-date information on the health of the puppies, and the quality will be found lacking.
 This will eventually lead to huge vet bills for you which you never anticipated.

-A Few Things to Consider
+A Few Things To Consider

 You should also check for the following when getting a pup: